thesalegroup/restorm/docs/Reference/Configuration.md

 ```

 The parameters syntax works only for endpoint which have a single entity in the
-context of restorm.
-For example when asking restorm to persist an entity it
+context of RESTORM.
+For example when asking RESTORM to persist an entity it
 will be within the context of that entity when building the URL.
 On the other
-hand trying to get a list of entities would put restorm in no particular
+hand trying to get a list of entities would put RESTORM in no particular
 context of that entity as the search filter (if any) will refer to a collection
 of entities instead of one.